microsoft/vscode-docs/api/references/theme-color.md

 - `editorGutter.addedBackground`: Editor gutter background color for lines that are added.
 - `editorGutter.deletedBackground`: Editor gutter background color for lines that are deleted.
 - `editorGutter.commentRangeForeground`: Editor gutter decoration color for commenting ranges.
-- `editorGutter.commentGlyphForground`: Editor gutter decoration color for commenting glyphs.
+- `editorGutter.commentGlyphForeground`: Editor gutter decoration color for commenting glyphs.
 - `editorGutter.foldingControlForeground`: Color of the folding control in the editor gutter.